mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ~~~

 The public key `external_pub` can be published as part of the GroupInfo struct
-in order to allow non-members to join the group using an external commit.
+in order to allow non-members to join the group using an external Commit.

 ## Group Context